 Manipur: Six held in connection with deaths of two Meitei students in July

-Four of them have been identified as Paominlun Haokip, S Malsawn Haokip, Lhingneichong Baite and Tinnuphing, while the remaining two are minors.
+Two minors – a nine-year-old girl and a ten-year-old boy – have been detained in connection with the case.

-The Central Bureau of Investigation on Sunday took six persons, including two minors, in custody in connection with the deaths of two Meitei students who had gone missing in July.
+The Central Bureau of Investigation on Sunday arrested four persons and detained two minors in connection with the deaths of two Meitei students who had gone missing in July.

 The adult accused persons who have been arrested have been identified as Paominlun Haokip, S Malsawn Haokip, Lhingneichong Baite and Tinnuphing.
+The two minors are a nine-year-old girl and a ten-year-old boy, a senior police official told Scroll.

+The minors who have been detained are currently with their legal guardians, the official said.
+They will subsequently be produced before a child welfare committee under the Juvenile Justice Act, 2015.

 Chief Minister N Biren Singh said that the accused persons were arrested in the Churachandpur district.